Action

 Requires Home Assistant actions

-Action cards send Home Assistant actions from the panel.
-If tapping a card does nothing, check Home Assistant Actions.
+Home Assistant-backed Action cards send Home Assistant actions from the panel.
+If tapping one of those cards does nothing, check Enable Actions.
+Local Action mode runs on the panel and does not need Home Assistant.